Yugoslav frigate Split: Career

-On 19 November Split was called in to rescue a convoy of overloaded JRM ships that was sailing from Pula to Vis across open sea during strong jugo winds.
+On 19 November Split was called in to rescue seamen from two amphibioius boats who were sinking off Vis.
+These were part of a convoy of overloaded JRM ships that was sailing from Pula to Vis across open sea during strong jugo winds.
 While rescuing the crew from one of the landing crafts, two sailors died because the ladder thrown to them from Split, accidentally hit them causing them to drown.

 After the retreat of all Yugoslav Navy forces from Croatia, Split was relocated to Montenegro where it was renamed Beograd in 1993 with its designation being changed to RF-31 (sr. raketna fregata; eng. missile frigate).

 Decommissioning and aftermath

 On 17 August 2001, the FR Yugoslav Ministry of Defence decommissioned the ship declaring it redundant.
 The ship was located within the "Sava Kovačević" overhaul shipyard in Tivat until 2008, when it was berthed near a military object on Luštica.
 Due to the lack of any kind of maintenance, parts of the hull became corroded which resulted in several breaches so sea water needed to be pumped out from time to time.

 2004 marked the last time Split sailed on its own during a demonstration for the representatives of the Sri Lankan Navy who were interested in buying the ship.
 Although the deal was near done, the catastrophic 2004 tsunami and subsequent damage prompted the Sri Lankans to stop the acquisition of all new military equipment, including the purchase of Split.
 In 2009, Split along with three other frigates was being sold for a price of 3.2 million euros, each.
 In May 2011, the price for Split was reduced to 1 million euros, but again, no deals were made.

 In 2010, divers from Herceg Novi proposed reaching an agreement with Croatia and scuttling the Split on the sea border of the two countries where it would become a diving site.
 The act was also to have a symbolic meaning of peace because the ship became notorious in Croatia after attacking the city for which it was named.

 In October 2011, the Government of Montenegro adopted a document in which it was stated that attempts at selling the ship as a complete warship will stop, and it would instead be sold for scrap.
 Before the scrapping took place, weapons systems, radio communication and other electrical equipment as well as two MTU 8V396 diesel generators that were installed in 1997 and 1999, were removed from the ship.
-On 19 August 2013, Split was towed away to a ship breaking yard in Durrës after being sold to an Albanian company for 400.000 euros.
+On 19 August 2013, Split was towed away to a ship breaking yard in Durrës after being sold to an Albanian company for 400,000 euros.